jwunderl/pxt-arcade/docs/courses/csintro/foundation/tilemap/intro.md

 /*
         TILE MAP CODE SUMMARY EXAMPLE
-  Shows how color wokrs in tile map as "background" solid color or that a color in the tile map can be set to "paint" an image using that can be "wall oof" or "wall on"
+  Shows how color works in tile map as "background" solid color or that a color in the tile map can be set to "paint" an image using that can be "wall oof" or "wall on"

   enum SpriteKind {
     Player,